-This course focuses on medication therapy management (MTM).
+This course is the seventh and final course in the Pharmacy Skills Lab series with a focus on medication therapy management (MTM).
 Student pharmacists will learn to perform all aspects of an MTM visit, use effective communication skills with both patients and other healthcare professionals, and describe strategies for implementing MTM services.
-Student pharmacists will also complete training and obtain the American Pharmacists Association (APhA) certification in Medication Therapy Management.
+Student pharmacists will also complete training and obtain the American Pharmacists Association (APhA) certification in MTM.

-Prerequisites: Successful completion of prior quarter of coursework or program permission.
+Prerequisites: Successful completion of prior quarter coursework or program permission.